influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/strimzi-libsonnet/docs/0.24/kafka/v1beta2/kafka.md

 withType(type)
 ```

-Authentication type.
-Currently the only supported types are `password`.`password` type creates a username and protected port with no TLS.
+"Authentication type.
+Currently the only supported types are `password`.`password` type creates a username and protected port with no TLS."

 ## obj spec.kafka.jvmOptions

-JVM Options for pods.
+"JVM Options for pods."

 ### fn spec.kafka.jvmOptions.withGcLoggingEnabled